Itelina/Itelina.github.io/_posts/2014-3-3-Hello-World.md

 Are you a New Yorker who loves your subways?

-Even if you don't, you might often be wondering - what subway stations are the busiest?
-How can I avoid rush hour traffic and smelly subway trains in the morning/afternoons?
-Say that we have a massive outbreak of flu in NYC - or that we are running away from zombies who are waiting to attack from high traffic stations - which areas should we stay away from?
+Even if you don't, you might be wondering - which subway stations are the busiest?
+How can I avoid smelly subway trains in the early commute hours?

 In this analysis I dug into the MTA turnstile data, and churned out a list of the highest traffic subway stations.
 I looked into data throughout the weeks of 4/4/2015 to 4/15/2015.
 You can find the data source here: http://web.mta.info/developers/turnstile.html